Abdelkrim Oudni

-Abdelkrim Oudni (born August 11, 1982, in Algiers) is an Algerian football player.
+Abdelkrim Oudni (born August 11, 1982) is an Algerian football player.
 He currently plays for WA Boufarik in the Algerian Ligue 2.

 International career

 On April 4, 2008, Oudni was called up to the Algeria A' national football team for a 2009 African Championship of Nations qualifier against Morocco.
 Oudni started the game and played the full 90 minutes as Algeria drew 1-1.